fvelarde/polder_brazil/README.md

 Introduction

-This project uses the GRASP algorithm to compare surface station measurements of PM2.5 with satellite-derived estimates from the PARASOL/POLDER instrument.
+This project uses the GRASP algorithm outputs to compare surface station measurements of PM2.5 with satellite-derived estimates from the PARASOL/POLDER instruments.
 The goal is to assess the accuracy and reliability of the satellite-based PM2.5 product by evaluating its performance against ground-based observations.

 Data Sources